YIZHUANG/react-multi-carousel/README.md

 autoPlay?: boolean;
 autoPlaySpeed?: number; // default 3000ms
 shouldShowDots?: boolean;
+// Show next/previous item partially, if its right, only show the next item partially, else show both
+// partialVisbile has to be used in conjunction with the responsive props, details are in documentation. partialVisbile?: "right" | boolean;
 customTransition?: string;
 transitionDuration?: number;
 // if you are using customTransition, make sure to put the duration here.